jacktan-jk/csc1103-4-tictactoe/README.md

 To get started with the project, ensure you have the following installed:

 > [!IMPORTANT]
-> Ensure that you follow all the instruction in the link below!
+> Ensure that you follow all the instruction below!

 1. **Setup Docker's apt repository**
 ```